100 Character Development Questions That Aren’t About Eye Color

 Answer each question in writing, responding in your character's voice.
 This is super important.
 Writing in your character's voice sparks creativity and helps you forget about that article that said sassy witches are really hot right now.

-Writing in the character’s voice also makes the character begin to feel more real to you.
-You know that feeling when you hear the voice of someone you love in the other room?
-There’s an instant familiarity—not just in the sound of their voice, but in the rhythm of their speech and the words they use.
+It also makes the character feel more real to you.
+You know that feeling when you hear someone you love speaking in the other room?
+There's an instant familiarity—not just in the sound of their voice, but in the rhythm of their speech and the words they use.

 Which Characters Should I Interview?